Dimensionless Anomaly Detection on Multivariate Streams with Variance Norm and Path Signature: Software implementation and Numerical experiments

 Table~\ref{tab:digit-performance} displays results based on taking signatures of order $N \in [1..5]$ and without any stream transformations applied.
 The results are based on aggregating conformance values across the set of possible digits before computing the ROC AUC.
 As we observe, performance increases monotonically from 0.901 ($N=1$) to 0.989 ($N=5$).
-Figure~\ref{fig:pendigits-conformances} displays plots of empirical cumulative distributions of conformance values that we obtain for normal and anomalous testing data across values of $N$.

-\subsection{Marine vessel traffic data}
+\subsubsection{Marine vessel traffic data}

 Next, we consider a sample of marine vessel traffic data\footnote{\url{https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2017/AIS_2017_01_Zone17.zip}, accessed May 2020.}, based on the automatic identification system (AIS) which reports a ship's geographical position alongside other vessel information.
 The AIS data that we consider were collected by the US Coast Guard in January 2017, with a total of 31\,884\,021 geographical positions recorded for 6\,282 distinct vessel identifiers.
 We consider the stream of timestamped latitude/longitude position data associated with each vessel a representation of the vessel's path.
-Figure~\ref{fig:marine-path-samples} displays stream data for a sample of vessels.

 We prepare the marine vessel data by retaining only those data points with a valid associated vessel identifier.
 In addition, we discard vessels with any missing or invalid vessel length information.
 Next, to help constrain computation time, we compress each stream by retaining a given position only if its distance relative to the previously retained position exceeds a threshold of 10m.
 Finally, to help ensure that streams are faithful representations of ship movement, we retain only those vessels whose distance between initial and final positions exceeds 5km.
 To evaluate the effect of stream length on performance, we disintegrate streams so that the length $D$ between initial and final points in each sub-stream remains constant with $D \in \{4\text{km}, 8\text{km}, 16\text{km}, 32\text{km}\}$.
 After disintegrating streams, we retain only those sub-streams whose maximum distance between successive points is less than 1km.